Stillness and touch, not technique

 Before the first session, we talk about what brings you here and about your intention, as much as you’d like to share.

 The foundation of the biodynamic approach: health is always present in your body, even when obscured by illness or tension.
 The body sets the direction of the work.
-The therapist does not impose their own plan, but is present with what arises.
+I don’t impose my own plan, I’m present with what arises.

 Safety grows from the quality of contact.
 When I am fully present, calm, and free from judgment, your body recognises this and naturally begins to settle.
-I don’t enter your space with a plan or expectations, I’m not looking for anything in particular, and I don’t interpret what I sense under my hands.
+I don’t enter your space with a plan or expectations.
+With attention and respect, I follow what your body offers.

 The body has its own inner wisdom and its own processing time.
 I do not speed up, slow down, or decide for your body.
 Healing processes unfold organically, in stillness and at the moment the body is ready.

 People come for many different reasons.
 Some carry pain or tension they can’t resolve on their own.
 Others feel stuck, exhausted, or disconnected from their body.
 Some simply need a place to stop.
 In this work I don’t look at complaints in isolation, I meet the whole person.
-The experiences below are not a list of symptoms.
-They are the most common reasons people seek this kind of quiet, attentive support.
+Below you’ll find the most common reasons people come to me.
+I create the conditions in which your body settles and returns to balance, and these complaints often ease in the process.
+You don’t need a diagnosis or a specific condition to benefit from a session.

 A constant feeling of being "on edge," difficulty letting go of control, and a sense that your system is permanently in alarm mode, even when you’re resting.
 Neurotic states, nervous tension, or a general sense of unwellness with no clear cause can all signal that the body needs deep settling and support.